 But what happens when you don’t have enough credit to secure a loan on your own?
 This is where co-signing comes in.
 Let’s talk about what it means to co-sign a car loan.

-What Does Co-Signing a Car Loan Mean?
+What Does it Mean to Co-Sign a Car Loan?

 Co-signing a car loan means that someone else agrees to take on the responsibility of paying back the loan if the borrower is unable to do so.
 In essence, the co-signer acts as a guarantor, and their creditworthiness is used to help the borrower secure the loan.